Four Seasons Restaurant: Plants

 The restaurant had a $50,000 annual budget just for the maintenance of the plants, which included four fig trees, two podocarpus plants, a Swiss cheese plant, a fiddle leaf fig, and five philodendrons.
 Plants were changed four times a year.
 Each season's plantings were selected in part based on how well their color harmonized with the overall palette.
 Plantings in the spring included azaleas and birches; in the summer, palms and philodendrons; in the autumn, oak-leaf branches and mums; and in the winter, white birches.
 Some of the plantings stayed in the restaurant year-round, including grape ivy and nephthytis.

-The fig trees around the Pool Room's pool measured 17 ft tall and were rotated four times a year.
+The fig trees around the Pool Room's pool measured 17 ft tall and were swapped out four times a year.
 The trees in the Pool Room had to be small enough to squeeze through the doorways, yet hardy enough to thrive and grow once installed indoors.
 The restaurant's landscape architect, Karl Linn, wrote that he examined hundreds of nurseries to obtain the correct trees.
 Additional plants were placed along the walls and near the top of the restaurant.
 Next to the windows were several baskets, each of which contained seasonal plants.

-To ensure the survival of the plants, the Four Seasons had its own microclimate, and humidity, light levels, and temperature were adjusted accordingly.
-Workers spent three hours a day watering, spraying, pruning, and cleaning the plants.
+To ensure the survival of the plants, the Four Seasons had its own microclimate and humidity, light levels and temperature were adjusted accordingly.
+Workers spent three hours a day watering, spraying, pruning and cleaning the plants.
 The air-conditioning system in each room provided sufficient humidity for the plants.
 The ceiling lights provided sufficient illumination for the plants near the top of each room, but the dim ceiling lights did not provide enough illumination for the other plants.
 At night, plants were illuminated by mercury oxide lamps for eight hours.
 Every morning, between sunrise and the restaurant's opening time, all the lights were turned on at maximum brightness, and portable mercury vapor lamps were placed beneath the fig trees.
 To prevent the fig trees from growing too quickly, the room temperature was decreased by up to 8 F-change after closing time, and the soil in the fig trees' planters was kept dry.
 Flowering plants were also replaced weekly.